Adult Swim: Death tributes

 Following the death of Space Ghost Coast to Coast animator and voice actor C. Martin Croker on September 17, 2016, Adult Swim paid tribute to him the following night, playing the first produced episode of the show ("Elevator") with tribute bumpers bookending the rerun.
 Toonami also paid tribute to Croker the following Saturday, with T.O.M. and S.A.R.A. saying farewell to former host Moltar (voiced by Croker) in a special intro.

-Following the death of Norm Macdonald on September 14, 2021, Adult Swim aired an hour of Mike Tyson Mysteries, where he played Pigeon, on the 14th and the 15th.
+Following the death of Norm Macdonald on September 14, 2021, Adult Swim aired an hour of Mike Tyson Mysteries (on which he voiced Pigeon) on the 14th and the 15th.
+Similar tributes where the network played special reruns have also occurred for celebrities such as Gilbert Gottfried, Akira Toriyama, and Paul Reubens.

+When Space Ghost voice actor George Lowe died on March 2, 2025, Adult Swim scheduled various reruns of Space Ghost Coast to Coast for the following two weeks, including a marathon on March 6.
+Adult Swim also aired a tribute bumper and uploaded outtakes with him on YouTube, while Checkered Past aired more Cartoon Planet than previously scheduled.